hortinstein/node-dash-button/README.md

 $ sudo apt-get install libpcap-dev
 $ npm install node-dash-button
 ```
+#### First Time Dash Setup

+Follow Amazon's instructions to configure your button to send messages when you push them but not actually order anything.
+When you get a Dash button, Amazon gives you a list of setup instructions to get going.
+Just follow this list of instructions, but don’t complete the final step (#3 I think) **Do not select a product, just exit the app**.

 #### Find a Dash
 To find a dash on your network, run the following from the node-dash-button directory in node_modules: